 Commercial cat food comes in both wet and dry forms.
 Both types of food have benefits.
 For example, dry food (kibble) may help improve your pet’s oral health and is more convenient to feed, while wet food has much higher water content.
 Wet food may increase a cat’s water intake as cats naturally obtain much of their water from their food.
 This may be beneficial for cats with urinary tract problems, kidney issues, or general dehydration.
 Wet food may also be beneficial for overweight cats as it is less energy-dense.

-How Much Wet Food to Offer Your Cat – 6 Steps
+The 6 Step to Calculate How Much Wet Food to Offer Your Cat

 It can be a daunting task trying to figure out how much wet food to feed your cat.
 Some wet food feeding guides are vague, others give generalized feeding recommendations, which may not be appropriate for a particularly large or small cat, while some don’t give guidelines at all.